JHSRobo/corews/docs/setup.md

 * Opt for a minimal installation, without installing third-party software.
 * When you reach the "Who are you?" screen:
   * Your name: JHSRobo
-  * Your computer's name: JHSRobo
+  * Your computer's name: topside
   * Pick a username: jhsrobo
   * Choose a password: JHSRobo